 It is recommended to setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

-After the domains are configured, verify the certificates are in the certificate page under Setup > Information > Certificates:
+After the domains are configured, verify the certificates are under Setup > Information > Certificates:

 - If the domain is not listed, click on